 – Actually, there was an existing 13800/240V.
 NGT is connected to a generator.
 For some reason, it requires redesigning the resistor which came around 0.256ohm but the problem is it was asked to increase the NGT secondary voltage giving reference to the manual.
 Are there any standards for this?

-– if there is 240v in ur design then u should correct it according to NGT if u need it as per manual then ur NGT should be 500V no PBS for 240V u can use as mentioned 0.256 ohms.
+– if there is 240v in ur design then u should correct it according to NGT if u need it as per the manual then ur NGT should be 500V no PBS for 240V u can use as mentioned 0.256 ohms.

-– as I know I didn’t come to cross standard it always depends on our System voltage.
+– as I know I didn’t come to a cross standard it always depends on our System voltage.
 But the relay ABB REF615 has an inrush blocking feature in the current module I guess. it’s enabled.

 – NO REF only has Feeder protection, Current and Earth fault